onearth00/RoboND-Perception-Project/README.md

 #### 3. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 I modified the provided script in a few noticable places, including using HSV instead of RGB, and increasing the number of extractions from 5 to 100 for each object.
 The training results were satisifing, as shown in the below figure.
 An averaging 91% accuracy was achieved in the 8-object classification task.
+The [feature capture](https://github.com/onearth00/RoboND-Perception-Project/blob/master/pr2_robot/scripts/capture_features.py) and [training](https://github.com/onearth00/RoboND-Perception-Project/blob/master/pr2_robot/scripts/train_svm.py) algorithms can be found in the repository.

 ![SVM accuracy](https://github.com/onearth00/RoboND-Perception-Project/blob/master/confusion%20matrix.png)